pomerol-ed/pomerol/README.md

 #####  Features
   * Written in C++: iterators are used to avoid zero matrix elements and vanishing combinations.
   * Symmetry analysis.
 The commutation relations between operators are taken into account.
+  * Fermionic operators algebra to diagonalize any fermionic Hamiltonian.
   * [http://eigen.tuxfamily.org Eigen3] template library for linear algebra is used (mostly its Sparse module).
   * High performance exact calculation of a Green's function and a two-particle Green's function in Matsubara domain.
   * [http://en.wikipedia.org/wiki/Message_Passing_Interface MPI] support.